-The second class of extensions modifies the model identification stage of Liang and Wu (2008).
-Here, existing methods fall within the framework of the (penalized) least squares method, and we can again divide them into three categories.
+The second class of extension is to modify the model identification stage of Liang and Wu (2008).
+The existing methods fall in the framework of the (penalized) least squares method, and we can again divide them into three categories.
 (M1).
-In the least squares category, researchers study ordinary differential equation (ODE) identification (Miao et al., 2009) and PDE identification (Bär et al., 1999; Wu et al., 2012), althrough they too have problems with overfitting.
+In the least squares category, research is done in ordinary differential equation (ODE) identification (Miao et al., 2009) and PDE identification (Bär et al., 1999; Wu et al., 2012) with problems in reported overfitting issues.
 (M2).
-In the $\ell_2$ -penalized least squares category, Xun et al. (2013) and Wang et al. (2019) penalize the smoothness of the unknown function, which is assumed to be in a prescribed reproducing kernel Hilbert space (RKHS).
-Essentially, this method falls within the framework of the $\ell_2$ -penalized least squares method.
-Although this method helps to avoid overfitting by introducing the $\ell_2$ -penalty, it has limited power in terms of "model selection".
+In the $\ell_2$ -penalized least squares category, Xun et al. (2013); Wang et al. (2019) penalize the smoothness of the unknown function, which is assumed to be in a prescribed reproducing kernel Hilbert space (RKHS).
+Essentially, this method falls in the framework of the $\ell_2$ -penalized least squares method.
+Although this method helps to avoid overfitting by introducing the $\ell_2$ -penalty, it has limited power to do "model" selection".
 (M3).
-In the $\ell_1$ -penalized least squares method category, Schaeffer (2017) identifies unknown dynamic models (i.e., functions) using the $\ell_1$ -penalized least squares method.
-The author provides an efficient algorithm, based on the proximal mapping method, but does not discuss the statistical proprieties of the identified model.
-Recently, Kang et al. (2019) use a similar method to that of Schaeffer (2017), and demonstrate empirical successes.
-However, the derivation of the statistical theory is still missing.
-Our study addresses this gap in the literature.
+In the $\ell_1$ -penalized least squares method category, Schaeffer (2017) identifies the unknown dynamic models (i.e., functions) through the $\ell_1$ -penalized least squares method, and later the author discusses the design of an efficient algorithm, which is based on the proximal mapping method.
+However, the author does not discuss the statistical property of the identified model.
+Recently, Kang et al. (2019) utilize the similar method as Schaeffer (2017) and demonstrate empirical successes.
+However, the derivation of the statistical theory is still missing; and this paper fills the gap.

-In addition to the $\ell_2$ - or $\ell_1$ -penalized least squares methods, other methods have been proposed for the model selection stage, but are not as widely used.
-Here, examples include the Akaike information criterion (AIC) in Mangan et al. (2017), smoothly clipped absolute deviation (SCAD) in Lu et al. (2011), and hard-thresholding in Rudy et al. (2017).
-The first two approaches may lead to NP-hard problems in numerical implementation.
-The last one is ad-hoc, and may be difficult to analyze.
-Thus, we do not address these alternative approaches.
+In addition to the $\ell_2$ or $\ell_1$ penalized least-squares methods, there are some other methods that have been proposed in the model selection stage.
+However, these methods are not as widely used as the $\ell_2/\ell_1$ penalized leastsquares method.
+Some examples are the Akaike information criterion (AIC) in Mangan et al. (2017), smoothly clipped absolute deviation (SCAD) in Lu et al. (2011), and hard-thresholding in Rudy et al. (2017).
+The first two approaches may lead to NP-hard problems in the numerical implementation.
+The last one is ad-hoc, and may be hard to analytically analyze.
+So this paper won't focus on these alternative approaches.

-Although our proposed SAPDEMI method applies to the PDE model, other nonparametric models are possible.
-Here, we take PDEs as an initial research project mainly because they are deterministic.
+In this paper, our proposed SAPDEMI method applies to the PDE model.
+Yet, we also acknowledge that in addition to PDEs, there are other non-parametric models.
+Here, we take PDEs as an initial research project majorly because it is deterministic.
 Thus, we can compare our identified model with the true model, and show the model notification accuracy.
-As our initial research project, we prefer the PDE to machine learning (ML) models (e.g., neural network, random forest), because a PDE offers insight into the physical law.
-However, the ML models are usually black-box methods (Lovola-Gonzalez, 2019).
-We also prefer the PDE to the time series models, because it behaves like a "continuous version" of a time series model (Perona et al., 2000; Chen et al., 2018) at a high level.
-Furthermore, we prefer the PDE to the Gaussian process (GP) model, because the GP model restricts its response variables to follow a Gaussian distribution (Liu et al., 2020; Wei et al., 2018).
-Again, although we take the PDE as our initial research project, we are open to using the aforementioned nonparametric models in future work.
+As our initial research project, we prefer PDE over machine learning (ML) models (e.g., neural network, random forest) because PDE offers insight into the physical law.
+Yet, the ML models usually are black-box methods (Loyola-Gonzalez, 2019).
+We also prefer PDE over the time series models because it behaves like a "continuous version" of the time series model (Perona et al., 2000; Chen et al., 2018) at a high level.
+Furthermore, we prefer PDE over the Gaussian process (GP) model because GP restricts its response variables to follow Gaussian distribution (Liu et al., 2020; Wei et al., 2018).
+Again, although we take PDE as our initial research project, we are open to the aforementioned non-parametric models, as promising future work.